 Facebook Blueprint is another great, solid way to get a firm understanding of how the Ads Manager works.

-Furthermore, if you’re ready to dive head first into the Facebook world you can learn more about our Happily Ever Growth -Live Signature Program!
-We’ll be wrapping up enrollment this month – so hurry and follow the link before it’s too late!
+Furthermore, if you’re ready to dive head first into the Facebook world you can learn more about our Happily Ever Growth – Signature Course!

 Have any questions or comments about boosting posts vs using the Facebook Ads Manager to run ads?
 Leave them below and we’ll get back to you!